siuyin/spi-mkl05z32x4/README.md

 # SPI on MKL05Z32x4

-This coded exercises the MCP4141 SPI controlled potentiometer.
+This code exercises an MCP4141 SPI controlled potentiometer.

 ## Multiplexed Serial Data In and Serial Data Out on MCP4141
 1. MOSI (Master Out, Slave In) is connected to SDI/SDO via a 680R resistor.